-So women (groups) should promote gender neutral laws and join hands with men’s rights groups so that only the criminal is punished.
-Any justice should come within 2 years and false complainants be strictly punished.
+So women (groups) should promote gender-neutral laws and join hands with men’s rights groups so that only the criminal is punished.
+Any justice should come within 2 years and false complainants are strictly punished.
 All victims of false cases need to be compensated.
 Once that happens then everyone irrespective of gender can expect justice.

-1. Creating awareness of overuse / misuse of laws by police, judiciary and media.
-According to him media portrays any male accused as the criminal whereas a criminal need to be decided after a fair trial and only after the allegations against one accused is proved.
+1. Creating awareness of overuse/misuse of laws by police, judiciary, and media.
+According to him, media portrays any male accused as the criminal whereas a criminal need to be decided after a fair trial and only after the allegations against one accused are proved.